Catrick-Swayze/PhotoCarousel/README.md

 Read: GET at /products/:product/ to get one product, get at /products to get all products.

 Update: PUT at /products/:product/ to update one product in database.
+Does nothing if the product number is non-existant.

 Delete: DELETE at /products/:product/ to delete the product from the database.